-Now go into the bathroom with a box or something and put everything in your list in the box.
+Now go into the bathroom with a box and put everything from your list in said box.

 I find that this is a really easy way to get started because you’ve already got your must-have items out of the way and you can focus on clearing out the rest of the clutter.

 Okay, time for the rest of the stuff.

 If you really want to declutter, you’re going to have to go through a lot of stuff and make some decisions, like:

 - Does every member of the family need their own body wash?

 - How many hair ties are really necessary?

 - Is this toxic?
 You can check here.

 - Do I want to keep using the products I buy or do I want to make my own?